linmx0130/PaperNotes/notes.md

 * Authors: Jonathan Krause, Justin Johnson, Ranjay Krishna, Li Fei-fei
 * Index: arXiv 1611.06607, CVPR 2017
 * Reading date: 10/04/2017
-* Categoires: Computer Vision, Natural Language Processing, Machine Learning
+* Categories: Computer Vision, Natural Language Processing, Machine Learning
 * Tag: Image Caption

 This paper proposed to overcome the limitations of basic image caption task by generate descriptive paragraphs for the input images.
 In order to solve the challenge task, they proposed a model based on region detector and hierarchical recurrent neural networks.
 A projection pooling is used to extract features of all object regions into a fixed size vector.
 The sentence RNN gets the feature vector as input and produce topic vectors as the inputs of the following word RNN.